khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 #### Error messages and states

 Error messages and validation should be shown inline and can, in general, happen either live or on form submission.
-Live validation should be seen as assisting the user to input the correct information and not as a way of preventing them from submitting the form with possibly incorrect information (live validation might be frontend-only but the user has no way of knowing that).
+Live validation should be seen as assisting the user to input the correct information, and not as a way of preventing them from attempting to submit the form with possibly incorrect information.
+Live validation might be frontend-only, but the user has no way of knowing that.
+See also the [submit form buttons section](#submit-form-buttons) below.

-The error message shows up below the input field in error state and should be helpful and contextual, not generic.
-If there’s Help text below the input field, an error pushes it further down as it needs to show up immediately after the input.
+The error message shows up below the input field that is in an error state.
+If there is help text below the input field, the error message pushes it further down as the error message needs to show up immediately below the input.
+Under no circumstances should the error message be displayed in a tooltip.

 Todo: Add live component block with code example (error state + message)

-#### Form buttons
+#### Submit form buttons

-We don’t disable buttons as a form of validating forms.
-We default to active buttons in forms and disable them once clicked to avoid the possibility of submitting the form twice.
+We don’t disable the submit buttons as a way of validating forms.
+We default to active submit buttons in forms and disable them once clicked to avoid the possibility of submitting the form twice.

 Disabling buttons by default can still make sense in some cases.
 Editing existing information within a form is a good example.
 In such cases, buttons are disabled by default and become enabled once a change has been made by the user.
 The state change indicates the need for saving the changes and shouldn’t be tied to whether the information in the form is valid or not.